antaljanosbenjamin/rust-hr-stopwatch/README.md

 ![build](https://github.com/antaljanosbenjamin/rust-hr-stopwatch/actions/workflows/build.yml/badge.svg)

-This library is a simple stopwatch implementation based on the `std::time::SystemTime`.
-This library can be also found on [crates.io](https://crates.io/crates/hrsw).
+This library is a simple stopwatch implementation based on `std::time::SystemTime`.
+This library can also be found on [crates.io](https://crates.io/crates/hrsw).

 To use this library you only have to add to your Cargo.toml as a dependency: